misotanni/misotanni.github.io/fjs/en/crash.md

 | 29    | −2          | 261/256      |
 | 31    | +5          | 248/243      |

-Now you can finally learn why the square root of 33/31 is my preferred choice for the radius of tolerance.
-This number is the geometric mean of 33/32 and 32/31, being strictly greater than the former and strictly less than the latter.
+Now you can finally learn why 65/63 is the standard radius of tolerance.
+This number is the mediant of 33/32 and 32/31, being strictly greater than the former and strictly less than the latter.
 So 33/32 is accepted as a possible formal comma, allowing the representation of 11/8 as a P4 (if this was rejected, the next nearest approximation would be an absurd d5).
 But at the same time, 32/31 is rejected, disallowing the just as absurd representation of 31/16 as a P8.
 Clever, huh?

 ### Exercise 4